sontung/rPi-controller/README.md

 User interface for controlling raspberry Pi through SSH communication

+## 30th Oct
+An attempt on implementing web server communication using ThingSpeak web API.
+Tests include uploading and downloading command between two different processes (button mode and voice mode).
+Also, an attempt on "light states checking" feature has been made.

 ## 26th Oct
 Fix the error that's cannot pickle SSH communication module paramiko